Importance of Inventory Management for Efficient Machinery Maintenance

 Role of Inventory Management in Machinery Maintenance

-Labels should include purchase and delivery dates.
-This information helps track the age of the inventory and prevents the use of expired products.
+Purchase and delivery dates should be listed on the labels.
+This information assists in tracking the age of the inventory and also prevents the use of expired products.

-Mentioning the quantity and storage location on the labels helps maintain order in the inventory.
-It also aids in the quick retrieval of items during maintenance operations.
+The quantity and where to keep them should be on the labels so that the order is maintained in the inventory.
+It also helps in fetching items quickly during maintenance operations.

 FIFO: First In, First Out

-- Reduce the risk of machinery damage caused by outdated materials.
+- Minimize machinery damage that can be caused by worn-out materials.

 5.2 Reduced Maintenance Costs